-Result: Unanimous consent (8 voters)
+Result: Unanimous consent - 8 ECJT voters

 Chair: Thanks to MTG Events and Face to Face Events for their help with their venue research.

 Regarding Warsaw in May 2024, there may be a small loss, but this should not be a problem for the treasury.